 Purpose (nature and extent) of easement Shown (plan reference) Servient tenement (Identifier/CT) Dominant Tenement (identifier CT or in gross) Right of Way Right to Locate The Area defined as Area A and B as shown in part 8 of the attachments.
 Subject to survey.
-Lot 1 DP 70969 In gross The Easement Area The Grantor's Land
+The Easement Area Lot 1 DP 70969 The Grantor's Land In gross